Stability and chaos in dynamical last passage percolation: Introduction

 Last passage percolation [LPP], an important model for local random growth, is a zero temperature polymer model in which oriented paths in $\Z^2$ or $\R^2$ progress through independent disorder and accrue a random weight as the integral of the noise encountered on their journey.
 The KPZ class is expected to contain many LPP models, a few of which have integrable features that have permitted rigorous demonstration of their KPZ characteristics when viewed in suitably scaled coordinates.
 Recently, integrable analysis has been allied with probabilistic and geometric inquiry in order to give detailed quantified understanding of how certain scaled LPP models behave.
+The Brownian Gibbs property~\cite{AiryLE} is a probabilistic resampling technique concerning the Airy line ensemble, which encodes scaled information about the energy of sets of disjoint geodesics emerging from a given point in LPP.
+It has permitted detailed quantified comparison of curves in the Airy line ensemble with Brownian motion, with the recently released~\cite{D23A} providing Radon-Nikodym derivative estimates that refine estimates proved in~\cite{BrownianReg,DeBridge}.
+The construction of the directed landscape~\cite{DOV}, a rich expression of universal scaled LPP structure, relies on estimates on the bulk behaviour~\cite{DV} of the Airy line ensemble arising via Brownian Gibbs analysis.
+Such probabilistic ideas in the setting of general line ensembles feature in \cite{LEgeneral,barraquand2023spatial}.
+The study of fractal geometry and Hausdorff dimension of exceptional sets in the Airy line ensemble and the directed landscape has been enabled by robust probabilistic tools: \cite{BGH21,BGH22,GZ} studied exceptional sets involving the existence of pairs of disjoint geodesics;~\cite{D22} proved conjectures of~\cite{CHHM} concerning Hausdorff dimension values for exceptional times in the KPZ fixed point~\cite{MQR} at which several maximizers exist;~\cite{B22,B23,BB23} study the interlocking of the primal and dual geodesic trees in the directed landscape; and~\cite{D23B} provides a full classification for the topological possibilities for geodesic networks in the landscape.
+Other aspects of fractal behavior such as the multi-fractal spectrum associated to the laws of iterated logarithm for the KPZ equation or the KPZ fixed point have also received significant attention with detailed investigations carried out in \cite{das2021law, das2022long}.

-The field can be said to have achieved a degree of development that permits a robust range of questions to be fruitfully asked.
-In particular, static understanding of a certain model, Brownian last passage percolation---whose disorder is standard {\em Gaussian white noise}---is now advanced enough that an inquiry into its dynamical perturbation may be undertaken.
+The field has achieved a degree of development that permits a robust range of aspects to be fruitfully addressed.
+In particular, static understanding of a certain model, Brownian last passage percolation---whose disorder is standard {\em Gaussian white noise}---is now advanced enough (in part because it is this prelimiting model that perfectly satisfies the Brownian Gibbs property) that an inquiry into its dynamical perturbation may be undertaken.

 Several physicists have adopted numerical and heuristic approaches to the study of dynamical perturbations of lattice Gaussian polymer models since the 1980s.
 Their work shares certain ideas and themes with ours: it often addresses, as ours does, disorder chaos; but also {\em temperature chaos}, in which a small disturbance to the positive temperature of a model of randomly weighted paths has the effect of introducing new randomness.
 Zhang \cite{Zhang1987} considers clustering of near maximizers and how perturbation causes the ground state to jump from one cluster to the other; while M\'ezard \cite{Mezard} studies positive temperature models and properties of samples with interactions penalizing overlap between them.
 Entropy of valleys with bearing on the underlying Gibbs measure is investigated in Fisher and Huse~\cite{FisherHuse}.
 A more recent work by da Silveira and Bouchaud~\cite{daSilveiraBouchaud} studies temperature and disorder chaos both for the ground state and positive temperature polymers in low dimensions.